Can a Spouse Be Held Liable for Credit Card Debt in Arizona

 The Court of Appeals found no authority permitting a collection against the income of a non-debtor spouse for the “value” of a debtor’s nonfinancial services to the community.

-In other words, A.R.S. §25-215(B) precludes assignment of a non-debtor spouse’s income or wages to satisfy a separate premarital debt of the other spouse.
+In other words, A.R.S. §25-215(B) precludes the assignment of a non-debtor spouse’s income or wages to satisfy a separate premarital debt of the other spouse.

-Thus, Husband was protected against liability for Wife’s premarital debt, even when it was uncontested that Wife provided a service to her family that had value and for which the community would otherwise need to pay.
+Thus, the Husband was protected against liability for Wife’s premarital debt, even when it was uncontested that Wife provided a service to her family that had value and for which the community would otherwise need to pay.

 Call the experienced Scottsdale and Phoenix Arizona adoption attorneys at (480)305-8300 at Hildebrand Law, PC to learn more about adopting a child in Arizona.

 Is a Wife Responsible for Her Husband’s Debts?